sillydeveloper/resume/src/andrew_ettinger_resume.md

 2006 – September 2011
 Technologies: PHP, mySQL, Gearman, VB, Salesforce, C, Jenkins/Hudson, JavaScript, jQuery, git

 At AirAdvice my role was to provide technical leadership in modernizing their existing applications and develop new energy products to break into new markets.
-I held the title of Principal Software Engineer from 2007-2011.
-My responsibilities included  establishing technical feasibility, providing architecture, giving mentorship, gathering requirements from customers, establishing the company's technical roadmap, as well as contributing heavily to the development of core products.

-* Led a team of three developers, a QA engineer, and a designer to develop a service oriented architecture for building environmental monitoring data that included energy modeling software, report generation, and data aggregation systems
+* Broke into new markets by developing commercial building environmental monitoring data aggregation and analysis tools
-* Took complex input requirements and architected, built, and deployed web-based wizards to take in building technical data from customers and provide energy analysis, using JavaScript and an object oriented [MVC PHP framework](https://github.com/sillydeveloper/ploof) I created
+* Architected, built, and deployed online tools for gathering complex inputs to feed the energy models.
-* Designed and implemented a data analysis toolset in PHP that could calculate building performance based on a variety of heuristics: when lights were left on at night, whether or not a building's economizer was working properly, or if the temperature in the building was meeting the building management system's schedule
+* Open sourced the [MVC PHP framework](https://github.com/sillydeveloper/ploof) we used
-* Built charting tools on top of jpGraph to display additional building data like occupancy schedules
+* Designed and implemented a data analysis toolset to calculate building performance based on a variety of heuristics
 * Accessed Energy Star APIs and data for scoring buildings and managing customer building portfolios
-* Ensured quality releases with continuous integration from Jenkins (Hudson at the time)
+* Ensured quality releases with continuous integration
-* Managed a small team of developers, designers and quality assurance engineers
+* Established technical feasibility, provided architecture, gave mentorship, gathered requirements from customers, established the company's technical roadmap, as well as contributed heavily to the development of core products.

 * * *